ropensci-review-tools/autotest/README.md

 ```

 And only 19 of the original 206 tests produced unexpected behaviour.
-There were in fact only three kinds of tests which produced these 19
+There were in fact only 3 kinds of tests which produced these 19
 results:

 ``` r